 Make sure you are ready for the hike by training in the months before you go.
 Hike a nearby mountain or go jogging, running, or biking.
 Here are some workout tips on training for your Machu Picchu Inca Trail Tour.

-If you experience altitude sickness while in Cusco, or on the Inca Trail, pace yourself, drink plenty of liquids (but avoid alchohol), avoid smoking, and rest until the symptoms subside. ibuprofen and coca tea can also help.
+If you experience altitude sickness while in Cusco, or on the Inca Trail, pace yourself, drink plenty of liquids (but avoid alcohol), avoid smoking, and rest until the symptoms subside.
+Ibuprofen and coca tea can also help.